lindehaven/CP-M/README.md

 80 characters.
 The reasons are to simplify the design of LE and that source code files should be small.

-To give more help for programmers, LE can be linked with the Syntax Highlighter (SHL) module to highlight source code while editing.
-This feature has been tested in the YAZE-AG simulator running on an Intel i5 at 2.6 GHz.
-However, the performance will probably be too low in a real CP/M environment with a Zilog Z80 or Intel Intel 8080 CPU running at a few MHz.
-Just saying.

 See `le/README` file for details.

 ### Internals